Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in the league.

-- The White Sox's 4.92 team ERA ranks 26th among all league pitching staffs.
+- The White Sox have a 4.97 team ERA that ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to give up 211 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (214 total, 1.4 per game).

-- Urena (0-6) gets the starting nod for the White Sox in his ninth start of the season.
-He's put together a 7.27 ERA in 34 2/3 innings pitched, with 24 strikeouts.
+- Toussaint gets the start for the White Sox, his 16th of the season.
+He is 4-7 with a 5.10 ERA and 81 strikeouts in 83 2/3 innings pitched.

-- In his last appearance on Tuesday, the right-hander went six innings against the Washington Nationals, allowing one earned run while surrendering four hits.
+- In his most recent appearance on Friday, the right-hander tossed 6 1/3 innings against the Boston Red Sox, giving up one earned run while surrendering five hits.

-- In eight games this season, the 32-year-old has amassed an ERA of 7.27, with 6.2 strikeouts per nine innings.
-Opponents are batting .302 against him.
+- The 27-year-old has a 5.10 ERA and 8.8 strikeouts per nine innings in 19 games this season, while giving up a batting average of .223 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.